orangegirl85/udacity_p4_game_design/README.md

 0,1,2,3,4,5,6,7,8 are the positions that is send to the API when a user makes a move.
 This number is also reflected in the game history.
+When a game ends and it isn't a draw, the user that wins receives 1 point, the user that looses receives -1 point.

 ##Files Included:
  - static/css/main.css: Frontend styling.